mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 be asked if you wish to use the next closest image.
 Bear in mind that the absence of a 180 degree projection means that the "Correlate 0 and 180" algorithm will not be available for the reconstruction.

+A new 180 projection can be loaded with the :code:`Load 180 degree projection` option.
+This will override any already loaded 180 projection.
+This option will only work correctly with a stack loaded through the :ref:`Load dataset` method.

 Saving
 ------